-In the first quarter of 2022, procedure volumes in our U.S. and international markets were adversely affected by the Omicron variant, followed by a recovery as treatment centers began to reschedule and conduct procedures later in the quarter.
-We may continue to see regional variations in procedure volumes in our U.S. and international markets from the COVID-19 pandemic and its variants.
+While the Company saw some level of recovery in procedure volumes in our U.S. and larger international markets in the second quarter of 2022, the smaller international markets were hampered by a slower recovery, including continued lockdowns in China.
+The Company may continue to see regional variations in procedure volumes in the U.S. and international markets from the COVID-19 pandemic and its variants.